-- A furloughed member of staff may, it seems, take holiday without breaking the period of furlough – in effect just receiving full pay for the period in question.
-This has now been confirmed by HMRC in a tweet!
-However, this doesn’t appear to be in the official guidance just yet.
+- A furloughed member of staff may, it seems, take holiday without breaking the period of furlough – in effect just receiving full pay for the period in question (but the employer can still reclaim the Government’s contribution at the relevant rate).
+This has now been confirmed by HMRC.

 - As you might be worried about the need for there to be all hands to the pump following the immediate crisis, you can request staff take holiday during furlough.
 Note that statutory rules apply here – you have to give double the amount of notice for the time you want them to take off.
-So you want them to take a week; you need to give two weeks’ notice.
+So, if you want them to take a week, you need to give two weeks’ notice.

 Can an employee insist on taking their holiday instead?

 Employers usually reserve their right to refuse an employee’s request for holiday within the contract period.
 However, where possible you should be open to negotiation, particularly as it may service the business well.

 How does furlough sit with sick pay and self-isolation?